Free no-obligation site survey · Nationwide coverage Contact Us

 Wet winters, steel roofs and a predictable failure point

-Devon catches some of the wettest weather in England, and profiled steel roofs around Exeter feel it at their weakest detail first.
-Steel roof sheets are cut to length when they are made, and the cut exposes bare metal at every sheet end and overlap.
-The factory coating protects the face of the sheet for years; the cut edge was never protected at all.
-Rust starts there, then burrows back under the coating, peeling it away as it advances.
+Devon’s weather is no stranger to rain, and the profiled steel roofs scattered across Exeter feel it most keenly where the sheets are weakest.
+When steel roof sheets are cut to size at the factory, that cut exposes bare metal along every edge and overlap.
+The factory finish protects the sheet’s surface for years, but the cut edge was never shielded at all.
+Rust takes hold there, then creeps back under the coating, lifting it as it spreads.

-That is cut edge corrosion, and on the trading estates around the city and the farm buildings across the county it is one of the most common reasons coated steel roofs leak before their time.
+That’s cut edge corrosion.
+On the industrial estates around the city and the farm buildings dotting the county, it’s a common reason why coated steel roofs start leaking long before their time.

 How a stained edge becomes a holed sheet

-The defect feeds on moisture, and Atlantic weather supplies it for months at a stretch.
-Side and end laps draw rainwater in by capillary action and hold it against the bare steel, so the joint stays wet long after the roof surface has dried.
-As the rust expands it delaminates the coating, the curled edge traps more water, and the corrosion front climbs the sheet.
-Left to run, the steel thins until it perforates, usually at the eaves or an end lap, and usually first over whatever you least want rained on.
+The defect thrives on moisture, and the Atlantic brings that in spades for months on end.
+Side and end laps pull rainwater in by capillary action, holding it tight against the bare steel.
+The joint stays wet long after the roof surface has dried.
+As the rust expands, it delaminates the coating.
+That curled edge then traps even more water, and the corrosion front climbs the sheet.
+Left unchecked, the steel thins until it perforates, usually at the eaves or an end lap.
+It nearly always happens first directly over whatever you’d least like soaked.

 Cut Edge Corrosion Treatment Exeter on a Exeter building

 Why we survey first: no two roofs in Exeter are the same.
-A real surveyor inspects the building, the surface and the access, then recommends only what it needs — no guesswork, and no generic price.
+One of our surveyors inspects the building, the surface and the access, then recommends only what it needs — no guesswork, and no generic price.

 The case for treating it this year, not next

-Early treatment is a contained, surface-level job: mechanical preparation of the corroded edges, a corrosion-inhibiting primer, sealed laps and a flexible coating band over the edge zone.
-It addresses the cause, and the building stays open while it is done.
+Catch it early, and it’s a contained, surface-level job: we mechanically prepare the corroded edges, apply a corrosion-inhibiting primer, seal the laps, and then apply a flexible coating band over that edge zone.
+It gets at the root cause, and your building stays open while we do it.

-Every season of delay moves some of the roof closer to the point where treatment stops working.
-Replacement sheets, access equipment and disruption cost many times more than an edge repair, and the difference between the two outcomes is usually just timing.
-With this defect, early really is cheaper, and not by a small margin.
+Every season you delay pushes more of the roof closer to the point where treatment simply won’t work.
+Replacement sheets, the access gear needed, and the disruption all cost many times more than an edge repair.
+The difference between those two outcomes is usually just a matter of timing.
+With this particular defect, early really does mean cheaper, and not by a small amount.

 When we will not recommend coating

-Our surveys sometimes find roofs near Exeter that are past treatment: sheets already holed, laps with serious metal loss, or corrosion eating the underside where no coating can reach.
-We will not quote a treatment for steel that is no longer there.
-In those cases we set out what we found, with photographs, and the realistic options: replace the failed sheets and treat the rest, or move to an overlay or full re-sheet.
-A coating company that says yes to everything is not one you should trust on a roof.
+Our surveys sometimes turn up roofs near Exeter that are beyond treatment.
+We might find sheets already holed, laps with serious metal loss, or corrosion eating away at the underside where no coating can reach.
+We won’t quote a treatment for steel that isn’t there anymore.
+In those cases, we’ll lay out exactly what we’ve found, with photographs, and give you the realistic options: replace the failed sheets and treat the rest, or move to an overlay or full re-sheet.
+A coating company that says yes to everything isn’t one you should trust on your roof.

 Cut edge corrosion treatment survey near Exeter